Azure/communication-ui-library/docs/releases/creating-a-release.md

 ### Step 1.1: Create a Pre-release Branch

 We want to create a pre-release branch because this branch will act as a place to perform actions like bumping package versions, grooming the changelog, and performing string translations.
-This branch will be the place that the release branch is created from before it is merged back into main.
+This branch will be the place that the release branch is created from before it is merged back into main. **Note:** Be sure to look at the `package.json` of the `communication-react` package to determine which bump type you will need for your release.

 Use the [create-prerelease-branch](https://github.com/Azure/communication-ui-library/actions/workflows/create-prerelease-branch.yml) GitHub action to trigger the release preparation workflow.